AshrayaC/DE_projects/AI/README.md

 **Features**

-Converts text data into vector embeddings for efficient searching.
+1. Converts text data into vector embeddings for efficient searching.

-Stores and retrieves embeddings using FAISS (Facebook AI Similarity Search).
+2. Stores and retrieves embeddings using FAISS (Facebook AI Similarity Search).

-Uses OpenAI's GPT-4 or other LLMs to generate intelligent responses.
+3. Uses OpenAI's GPT-4 or other LLMs to generate intelligent responses.

-Provides an API endpoint for querying the system.
+4. Provides an API endpoint for querying the system.

-Deployable on Flask, FastAPI, AWS Lambda, or Hugging Face Spaces.
+5. Deployable on Flask, FastAPI, AWS Lambda, or Hugging Face Spaces.

 **Tech Stack**

-Python
+1. Python

-FAISS for vector storage
+2. FAISS for vector storage

-LangChain for RAG implementation
+3. LangChain for RAG implementation

-Sentence-Transformers for text embeddings
+4. Sentence-Transformers for text embeddings

-OpenAI API for LLM-powered responses
+5. OpenAI API for LLM-powered responses

-Flask/FastAPI for serving as an API
+6. Flask/FastAPI for serving as an API

-Project Structure

-ai-data-retrieval/
- ├── app.py               # API server
- ├── embeddings.py        # Convert dataset into vector embeddings
- ├── search.py            # Query processing and document retrieval
- ├── requirements.txt     # Project dependencies
- ├── README.md            # Project documentation
- ├── data/                # Dataset files

-Setup and Installation
+### **Setup and Installation**

 1. Clone the Repository